Mariama Whalen

 What do you attribute your success to?

-I attribute my success to my long-standing engagement in workforce issues, my commitment to continued learning, and a service-oriented mindset that allows me to address the needs of organizations and employees with compassion and consistency.
+I attribute my success to sustained engagement in workforce strategy, a deep commitment to continuous learning, and a service-oriented mindset that allows me to meet the needs of both organizations and employees with compliance, compassion, and consistency.
+I am particularly inspired by the principles of humanocracy, as articulated by Gary Hamel and Michele Zanini, and strive to cultivate workplace systems that elevate human potential while maintaining accountability and operational rigor.

 What advice would you give to young women entering your industry?